-The leverage ratio has increased from quarter over quarter due to decrease in the size of the balance sheet driven by the decrease in the deposit balance and increase in Tier 1 capital.
+The leverage ratio has marginally decreased from prior quarter due to increase in the size of the Balance Sheet driven by the increase in the deposit balance.

-7. CAPITAL ADEQUACY
+7. Capital Adequacy

 7.1 Overview

 Capital is held to provide a cushion for unexpected losses.
 The Board sets the internal level of capital within its risk tolerance articulated in the risk appetite statement with the aim of ensuring minimum regulatory capital levels, as set and monitored by the BMA, are always exceeded.